 America’s Health Care: At a Critical Crossroads

-To that end, the National Coalition on Health Care has established a powerful, non-partisan effort to build understanding of the magnitude of the problem in quality of care, rising costs and decreasing coverage.
-In our quest to assure America’s health, there are no single vested interests, only collective concerns.
+To that end, the National Coalition on Health Care has established a powerful, nonpartisan effort to build understanding of the magnitude of the problem in quality of care, rising costs and decreasing coverage.
+In our quest “for America’s health,” there are no single vested interests, only collective concerns.

 Setting the Nation’s Agenda for Action

-What is our role in ensuring that any change in the system addresses the interrelated problems of quality, cost and access for both the government and the private sector?
+What is our role in ensuring that any change in the system addresses the interrelated problems of quality, cost and access f or both government and the private sector?
 How can we safeguard our health care delivery and quality of care?
 How are government, industry and the American family coping?
-What is happening in the world of insurance coverage?
-How rapidly is the cost of health care rising?
+What is happening in the world of insurance coverage and employer-based coverage?
+Is the cost of health care rising or falling?
 How vulnerable are special populations from the very young to the very old?
-How difficult is it for people with physical and economic challenges to obtain health care?
+How difficult is it for people with physical and economic challenges?

 Through the Coalition’s leadership, this national dialogue will take place in big cities and small towns across the country through:

-- Quantitative and qualitative polls to take the pulse of the publicís attitudes and perceptions of the health care system;
+- quantitative and qualitative polls to take the pulse of the public’s attitudes and perceptions of the health care system;

-- Commissioned studies to provide research-based information affecting policy and legislation with a look at the impact of health care on individuals, families, business, the economy, and the nation;
+- commissioned studies to provide research-based information impacting policy and legislation with a total look at how health care affects individuals, families, business, the economy, and the nation;